jonny9066/tello-slam-and-recognition/README.md

 2. Do not follow all instructions there, as many dependencies are already installed.
 Follow only the instructions for h264decoder and for building ORB-SLAM 2.

 Run
-1. Execute the command `xhost + local:docker` on host machine.
+1. Execute the command `xhost + local:docker` on the host.
 2. Inside docker, run
 ```
 cd ~/ROS/Tello_ROS_ORBSLAM/ROS/tello_catkin_ws